 - Verification is a random quality-control method used by the U.S. Department of Education to check the accuracy of information submitted on the FAFSA.
 All schools that disburse Federal Title IV Funds are required to participate in the verification process.
-The verification process is a manual review of your application and requires a minimum of 2-3 weeks for processing.
+The verification process is a manual review of your application and requires a minimum of 2-3 weeks for processing (4 ‒ 6 weeks processing during July, August and September).
 For more information on the verification process, please contact your Financial Aid Advisor or the myUH Enrollment Services Call Center at 713-743-1010, option 5.

 - What information is subject to verification?